folio-org/mod-inventory-update/README.md

 The two settings can be combined to not touch neither omitted properties nor the explicitly listed properties.

-If `forOmittedProperties` is used it requires some careful distinguishing between sending and empty property vs not sending the property at all.
-Say an Instance had `contributors` before but now they were removed in the source catalog.
+If `forOmittedProperties` is used it requires the client to distinguish between sending an empty property vs not sending the property at all.
+Say an Instance had `contributors` before, but now they were removed in the source catalog.
 If this is communicated to MIU by an empty `contributors` property, then it's fine, it will become empty in Inventory Storage too, but if the property is simply removed from the request body altogether, then the existing value of `contributors` will be retained in storage if `forOmittedProperties` is set to true.

 ##### Instruct MIU to leave the item status unmodified under certain circumstance.